cleavr/cleaverdocs/content/documentation/vps-profiles.md

 DigitalOcean has plenty of global data centers and well-priced options that should meet most needs.

 To create a key, go to **API > personal access tokens** and generate a new key

+The DNS integration supports IPv6 in addition to IPv4.

 ### [AWS](https://aws.amazon.com/)